microsoft/FluidFramework/.changeset/stale-rooms-bow.md

 tree: fix: Using "delete" on tree fields now throws an error instead of not working correctly

-TypeScript allows "delete" on object node optional fields if "exactOptionalPropertyTypes" is not enabled.
+TypeScript allows `delete` on object node optional fields if the `exactOptionalPropertyTypes` tsconfig setting is not enabled.
 This does not work correctly at runtime and now produces an informative error.